JieShibo/PETL-ViT/README.md

 ## Data Preparation

-To download the datasets, please refer to https://github.com/ZhangYuanhan-AI/NOAH/#data-preparation (thanks [ZhangYuanhan-AI](https://github.com/ZhangYuanhan-AI) for their code).
-Then move the dataset folders to `./vtab/data`.
+To download the datasets, please refer to https://github.com/ZhangYuanhan-AI/NOAH/#data-preparation (thank [ZhangYuanhan-AI](https://github.com/ZhangYuanhan-AI) for their code).
+Then move the dataset folders to `./vtab/data/`.

 ## Usage
 ### Pretrained Model